jweissman/orsino/playtesting.md

 ## Bugs
 - [ ] Bomb shouldn't be able to reset ticking status!
-- [ ] Preprocess equipment at combat start so _ring of true seeing_ can be implemented
 - [ ] Make sure we always go through handleReactions flow so _time stop_ can guarantee `triggerReactions: false` effect works
+- [ ] _plane shift_ should work from within combat
+- [ ] Something weird with gold -- they have it in town but don't in the dungeon???

 ## Features
 - [ ] Rest could reset status effects? (would be nice to do this _before_ persisting PCs?)